KARthiKReddY563/TCL-Workshop/README.md

 close $tmp2_file
 ```

-The above script is used to convert set_output_delay constraitns into format [2] which can be understandle by Opentimer tool.
+The above script is used to convert set_output_delay constraitns into format [2] which can be understandable by Opentimer tool.
 Basically it searches a pattern __set_output_delay__  and then gets all the parameters and convert into Opentimer format.
 Then writes all the above values in /tmp/2 file which is furher written in .timings file as shown in below figure.

 ![Image](https://github.com/user-attachments/assets/36a57d47-b2d6-4273-a9ab-1cff21d1583f)